-Bek Tainton, the lady behind Oh Sew Lovely, has joined us recently as a trader.
+Bek Tainton, the lady behind Oh Sew Lovely, has a shop on our top floor.

 Bek, who is from Taunton, who was a keen artist found she didn’t have time to paint after having her children between 2005 and 2008, but still needed a creative outlet, so started sewing instead.